KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 1.4 Project Setup
 *****************

 This sub-chapter explains how to setup your project ready for :ref:`Chapter 2<2.1 Creating an XrInstance / xrGetSystem>` and will make references to the ``/Chapter2`` folder.
-It explains including the OpenXR headers, linking the ``openxr_loader`` library, grpahics API integration, other boilerplate code and finally creating a simple stub-application with the ``OpenXRTutorial`` class to test.
+It explains including the OpenXR headers, linking the ``openxr_loader`` library, graphics API integration, other boilerplate code and finally creating a simple stub-application with the ``OpenXRTutorial`` class to test.

 1.4.1 CMake and Project Files
 =============================